CRM Structure & Data Model

 It's especially valuable when sales, marketing, and operations are starting to overlap and handoffs are becoming unclear.

-CRM implementation is most effective before frustration turns into resignation.
+Implementation is most effective before frustration turns into resignation.

 Trusted by teams who value clarity and execution